thiagopod17/GEVStableGarch/README.md

 #   Important notes about the modifications

-    We will make the interface of this function more similar to the garchFit function from package fGarch to make its use easier.
+    We will make the interface of this function more similar to the garchFit function from package fGarch to make it more user friendly.
     The input parameters for this version (march/2015) are:

     - 25 Feb, 2015.